mantis-software-company/rabbitmq-pdf-parser/README.md

-# mq2mq-pdfparser
+# rabbitmq_pdfparser

-mq2mq-pdfparser is asynchronous job library that consume RabbitMQ for PDF urls and publish pdf text back to RabbitMQ.
+rabbitmq_pdfparser is asynchronous job library that consume RabbitMQ for PDF urls and publish pdf text back to RabbitMQ.
 It stops when queue is empty.

 ## Installation

 You can install this library easily with pip.
-`pip install mq2mq-pdfparser`
+`pip install rabbitmq-pdfparser`

 ## Usage